SungJJinKang/EveryCulling/README.md

 This library is targeting Maximizing **SIMD, Cache hit, Multi Threading.**
 1. SIMD : Data is stored for using SIMD Intrinsics ( Object's Datas has SoA layout, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) ) ( Require AVX2 ( _mm256 ) )
 2. Cache Hit : SoA!!.
 Data of entities is stored in SoA layout. ( Structure of Arrays, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) )
 3. Multi Threading : All culling methods of this library is executed by multiple threads.
 Data of multiple objects is stored in a entity block and the entity block is aligned to cache line size.
 Then The threads work on each entity block.
-These structure of entity block prevents data race and cache coherency problem ( false sharing, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) ), Locking is not required.
+The structure of entity block prevents data race and cache coherency problem ( false sharing, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) ), Locking is not required.
+And It reduces cache miss.

 ## Fully implemented features